mapstruct/mapstruct.org/content/news/2021-01-31-mapstruct-1_4_2_Final-bug-fix-released.md

 ### Thanks

-Thanks to our entire community for being patient with us.
+Thanks to our entire community for reporting these errors and being patient with our release schedule.

 Happy coding with MapStruct 1.4.2!!